-- Historic photographs of site and resource, labeled with the date the photograph was taken (if known) and the point of view of the photographer and photo credit. - Contemporary photographs of the site and resource from front, side and rear angles are required, including details of character-defining features and surrounding streetscape, labeled with date the photograph was taken, and the point of view of the photographer and photo credit.
-Label each page and photo with a number and include cardinal directions (north, south, east, west) to identify photo directions.
-Internet photos (i.e. Google Streetview) may only be used in a supplemental manner for determining alterations to the property. - Sanborn Fire Insurance Maps or other maps to illustrate development of the site/resource. - Original architectural/landscape drawings of the resource or architectural/landscape drawings that illustrate the history of the resource.
+- Historic photographs of resources including relevant buildings, sites, streetscapes, cultural landscapes and cultural resources and features, labeled with the date the photograph was taken (if known), the point of view of the photographer, and photo credit. - Contemporary photographs of the streetscape; nearby cultural resources; the site; the front, side, and rear of the resource; and detailed images of character-defining features of the resource.
+Each photograph must be labeled with the date taken, the photographer's point of view, and photo credit.
+Additionally, label each page and photo with a number and include cardinal directions (north, south, east, west) to indicate the photo's orientation.
+Internet photos (e.g., Google Street View) may only be used as a supplemental resource to assess property alterations. - Sanborn Fire Insurance Maps or other historical maps should also be included to illustrate the site's or resource's development. - Original architectural/landscape drawings of the resource or architectural/landscape drawings that illustrate the history of the resource.
 The photos of the original drawings can be imbedded in the text.